samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 A Cube is an [area of effect](#AreaofEffect) that extends in straight lines from a point of origin located anywhere on a face of the Cube.
 The effect that creates a Cube specifies its size, which is the length of each side.

-A Cube’s point of origin isn’t included in the area of effect unless its creator decides otherwise.
+A Cube's point of origin isn't included in the area of effect unless its creator decides otherwise.

 ---